peejaywk/VinylRack/README.md

 ## Credits & Acknowledgements

 ### Content
+The majority of the data for the products listed on this site was taken from the [Discoggs](https://www.discogs.com/) website.
+This includes information such as catalogue number, record label and album artwork.
+The grading for each item was randomly selected and product descriptions were either created by the website author or taken from [Discoggs](https://www.discogs.com/).

 The Jumbotron image used on the home page was sourced from [Unsplash.com](https://unsplash.com/photos/CbNBjnXXhNg).
 Credit [@rocinante_11](https://unsplash.com/@rocinante_11)

 Standard record grading text copied from [Vinyl Music Madness](https://vinylmusicmadness.co.uk/record-collector-grading)